Northern Middlesex Council of Governments

 Links of Interest

 The local transportation planning process is carried out under the authority of the Northern Middlesex Metropolitan Planning Organization (NMMPO).
-The regional transportation policy making body, the Northern Middlesex Metropolitan Planning Organization, is composed of the chairpersons of the Lowell Regional Transit Authority (LRTA) and the Northern Middlesex Council of Governments (NMCOG), the Secretary of the Massachusetts Department of Transportation (MassDOT), the Executive Director of the MassDOT Office of Transportation Planning, and the Administrator of MassDOT Highway Division.
-The Executive Director of the Office of Transportation Planning acts as Chairman of the MPO.
+The regional transportation policy making body, the Northern Middlesex Metropolitan Planning Organization, is composed of the chairpersons of the Lowell Regional Transit Authority (LRTA) and the Northern Middlesex Council of Governments (NMCOG), the Secretary of the Massachusetts Department of Transportation (MassDOT), and the Administrator of MassDOT Highway Division.
+The Secretary acts as Chairman of the MPO.
 In addition, the following are also voting members of the MPO: the chief elected official from the City of Lowell elected to serve as the city's representative to the Northern Middlesex Council of Governments, a selectman elected to serve on the Council and further elected by the Council to serve as that town's representative to the NMMPO, and an LRTA Advisory Board member representing a community within the NMMPO boundaries other than the City of Lowell, who may also be an elected official.
 A representative from the Federal Highway Administration and a representative from the Federal Transit Administration serve as ex officio, non-voting members of the MPO.

 Current NMMPO Members include: